apache/camel-website/content/blog/2022/07/vscode-camel-language-support-0.4.0-release/index.md

 date: 2022-07-21
 authors: [joshiraez]
 categories: ["Tooling", "Releases"]
 preview: "Released version 0.4.0 of VS Code Language Support for Apache Camel.
-New completion to add Camel K modeline, updates on the default catalogs and support for the productized version."
+New completion to add Camel K Modeline, updates on the default catalogs and support for the productized version."
 ---

 # Release 0.4.0

-This new release adds a new completion to add Camel K modeline to new files.
+This new release adds a new completion to add Camel K Modeline to new files.
 It also brings updates on the default Camel catalogs and brings support for the productized classic Camel catalog.

 # Insert Camel K Modeline completion